 Places to Stay

 The accommodation at the Gurudwara is provided to all the pilgrims on request for free.
-But there is no advance booking facility.
+But there is no booking facility.
 Everyone only gets a common room by showing a valid government ID.

 If you are looking for any place outside the temple, there are many stay options in Kasol or at a distance of 4-5 km away towards Kheerganga trek.